perlpunk/perl5-module-meta/README.md

 `tgz` and `tar.bz` might also work.

+The archive should unpack to `Your-Module-version`.
+Do not omit the version.
+If people unpack different versions of your module, they should not end up in the same directory.

+The contents of the module should be in the top folder of the archive, e.g.

+    Your-Module-1.23/
+        lib/Your/Module.pm
+        t/...
+        LICENSE
+        Makefile.PL

 ## @INC

 In perl 5.28, the current directory `.` was removed from `@INC`.
 Make sure